fbpierazzi/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "PhD in Computer Science" institution = "University of Modena and Reggio Emilia, Italy" year = 2017

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  course = "MSc in Computer Engineering and Science" institution = "University of Modena and Reggio Emilia, Italy" year = 2013

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "BSc in Computer Engineering and Science" institution = "University of Modena and Reggio Emilia, Italy" year = 2010

 +++